Haim Moussa Douek: Departure

 Rabbi Douek left Egypt for France in March 1972.
 Prior to leaving, he made sure that the remaining Jews had their religious needs met.
-There was a Hazzan (cantor) in the synagogue, a shokhet, as well as someone to assist with Kadish (funeral services).
+There was a hazzan (cantor) in the synagogue, a shokhet, as well as someone to assist with Kadish (funeral services).
 He saw to it that all the active synagogues remained open and maintained and that the cemetery was maintained.
-In addition, he made sure that kosher wine and matzo was available for Passover.
+In addition, he made sure that kosher wine and matzo were available for Passover.

-In October 1972, he immigrated to New York with his children.
+In October 1972, he emigrated to New York with his children.

 In New York, Rabbi Douek became active in the Egyptian community under one Ahaba ve Ahva Congregation.
 In addition, he became active in the plight of Syrian and Iraqi Jews, who were persecuted in those countries.
 His devoted his time to raise awareness of their situation and to help them leave those countries.

-He died in Brooklyn, New York, on August 20, 1974, is buried on the Mount of Olives Har Hazeitim in Jerusalem, Israel.
+He died in Brooklyn, New York, on August 21, 1974, and is buried on the Mount of Olives Har Hazeitim in Jerusalem, Israel.
 His memorial collection of books was donated by his family to Yeshiva University New York in 1984.